CloudplexPlatform/developer-community/kubernetes/deployment/labs/guestbook/guestbook.md

 ### Configure Frontend Service

+Drag another **Container** service from palette as done in the previous steps and drop it on canvas.

-Select the service to open configuration of the service on the right side of the window
+Select this service to open configuration of the service on the right side of the window

 ![lab02-configure-service-23](https://raw.githubusercontent.com/CloudplexPlatform/developer-community/feature/github-data-fetching/kubernetes/deployment/labs/guestbook/images/lab02-configure-service-23.png)